 Staten Island New Years Eve Parties in Castleton, Stapleton, Richmond Town, Great Kills, Rossville, Tompkinsville near St. George, Westerleigh & South Beach Neighborhoods of Staten Island

-New Years Eve occurs on a Monday this year, meaning that it's going to be an extended party weekend.
+New Years Eve occurs on a Tuesday this year.
 While the celebrations may begin early on the weekend, the big events will all be held on New Years Eve, thus ending the year.

 While New Years Eve is one big party, it's important to keep in mind, that like St. Patrick's Day, all the amateurs come out to play [it's not just the Irish who are out drinking on St. Patrick's Day].
 So some measure of caution is advised and you have to be careful.

 Click here to read more about our round up of New Years Eve parties on Staten Island - New Years Eve restaurants Staten Island.

 Staten Island Halloween Parties & Events 2019

 Halloween Events & Halloween Parties in the North Shore Neighborhoods, the Great Kills area, Historic Richmond Town and Other Neighborhoods on Staten Island